BoboFrank/alx-pre_course/0x01-git/README.md

- This is 0x01-git director, my very first kickoff point
+ This is 0x01-git director, my very first kickoff point.
+ The hot fix has been added.
+ This update was done directly from GitHub